iNomanIkram/assignment_task/README.md

 3. Type `mysql -u root -p` and Press Enter.
 You will be prompt for `PASSWORD`.
 Enter **Password** and press Enter Key.
 4. create database task;

-> Although it database can be created by utilising ENV in docker run command

 ## Creation front-end for the backend
 Front-end was built using Flask.
 It is a separate flask project, which will be containerized on later stage.